 Churg Strauss vasculitis (CSV) is an extremely rare disease that results from inflammation of the blood vessels and causes injury to many organ systems.
 Vasculitis means inflammation of blood vessels and CSV may damage small and medium-sized blood vessels.
 CSV also is known as Churg Strauss syndrome, allergic angiitis, and granulomatosis.

 The areas most commonly involved are the nose, sinuses, lungs, heart, intestines, and nerves.
 In about one-half to two-thirds of people with CSV, inflammation also may affect the kidneys, muscles, or joints.

-CSV in the nerves may cause an abnormal sensation called paresthesia, followed by loss of sensation or loss of strength.
+CSV in the nerves may cause an abnormal sensation called paresthesia, which involves a burning or prickling sensation in the limbs and other parts of the body, followed by loss of sensation or loss of strength.
 Any combination of these symptoms may be present.

 Who Gets Churg Strauss Vasculitis?

 CSV can affect people of all ages, from children to the elderly.
 The average age of people with CSV at diagnosis is about 35 to 45 years old.

 What Causes Churg Strauss Vasculitis?